karenrebecag/PruebaOdoo_KarenOrtiz.github.io/README.md

 The footer has a background to match the style of the banner.
 I kept the order of all the elements because it seems to be a general style for most banners.
 I replaced the two large buttons at the top with one that provides easier access to the source code and the Figma prototype.

+Also, added a what i call "Gravity effect" to the main logo,  it's nice.
+You can hover it and the main header's logo will follow your mouse.
+It's the only thing i added using Vanilla Javascript because i love that effect.
+Hope You Like it!

 I hope you like my proposal, and I'm available for any questions!